Abandoned Brides: Victims Seek Separate Law Against NRIs Deserting Wives Amid Triple Talaq Row

 Most complaints received from them pertain to harassment and ill-treatment, loss of communication with the spouse, assistance in serving judicial summons for court proceeding, child support, impounding the passport of overseas spouse, extraditing the spouse and child custody.

 However, estimates by various NGOs put the number of such cases at a much higher percentile, especially in states such as Punjab and Haryana.
-As per estimates produced by Still Alive Foundation, as many as 50,000 such cases are pending in Punjab.
+As per estimates produced by SAF, as many as 50,000 such cases are pending in Punjab.

 Another NGO called ‘Abandoned Brides by NRI Husbands Internationally’ in Punjab estimated the number to be 32,000.